EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 [1.
 Assignment One](#1)

-This assignment is on Chest X-Ray Medical Diagnosis with Deep Learning
+This Assignment is on Chest X-Ray Medical Diagnosis with Deep Learning

- The following topics could be learnt from this Assignment:
+ The following topics can be learnt from this Assignment:

 - Data preparation
   - Visualizing data